Altered Mental Status

 - Failure to look for and treat easily remediable causes.

-- Allowing an AMS patient to sign himself out “against medical advice” without talking to family and clearly documenting that the patient has medical decision making capacity.
+- Allowing an AMS (including intoxicated) patient to sign out “against medical advice” without talking to family and clearly documenting that the patient has medical decision-making capacity.